codeonlyjs/website/content/guide/routerBasics.md

 ## Quick Overview

-The get an idea for how the router works, let's start with a simple example.
+To get an idea for how the router works, let's start with a simple example.

-Central to routing is the Router object itself.
+Central to routing is the Router object itself which needs to be created and configured by your application.

 We recommend a using file named `router.js` that exports a singleton router
 instance: